9 min read

 What are you moving?

 So, you’re thinking about swapping the hustle and bustle of the Highveld for beach walks and maybe a glass of wine in hand.
 Maybe it’s for work, school, lifestyle or just a much-needed vibe check.
-Joburg to Cape Town is one of the most popular moves in the country right now.
+Johannesburg to Cape Town is one of the most popular moves in the country right now.

 And we’ve got the stats to prove it.

-The 2025 Wise Move Migration Report shows that 48% of all inter-provincial moves in South Africa flowed from Gauteng to the Western Cape, with Joburg and Pretoria folks leading the charge.
+The 2026 Wise Move Migration Report shows that 21.96% of all inter-provincial moves in South Africa flowed from Gauteng to the Western Cape, with Joburg and Pretoria folks leading the charge.

 And they’re not just winging it.
 Joburgers move with purpose, often to very specific parts of Cape Town.
 This guide breaks down everything you need to know before making the move:

-Where Joburgers are moving and why
+Where Joburgers are moving in Cape Town and why

 Wise Move's migration doesn’t just show that people are moving, it shows where they're going and why it matters.

-Top suburbs Joburgers love
+Top suburbs Joburgers move to in Cape Town

 • Durbanville: Joburgers' first choice thanks to its family-friendly lifestyle.
 It's got top schools, wine estates, a quiet suburban feel and is easily accessible to the city hub.